alexandresoli/alexandresoli/README.md

 ## Smart Auto
 Smart Auto is an iOS application to read telemetry data in real-time using CLLocation from vehicles and rate how the users are driving their cars, using different metrics like speed and braking power to give discounts on the insurance monthly fee.

-##### 🔨Technologies: Swift, MVVM, Bitrise, Push Notifications, Firebase, Real, Alamofire, Coredata.
+##### 🔨Technologies: Swift, MVVM, Bitrise, Push Notifications, Firebase, Real, Alamofire, Coredata, MapKit.
 ##### 🚀 Platform: 📱iPhone, ⌚️watchOS
 <p align="center">
 <a href="#" target="_blank">